Generic Name: vincristine (vin KRIS teen)

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when the medicine is injected.

-Vincristine can cause severe constipation.
-You may be given medication to prevent constipation while you are receiving this medicine.
+Oncovin can cause severe constipation.
+You may be given medication to prevent constipation while you are receiving Oncovin.
 Use all medications as directed by your doctor.

 You may need frequent medical tests to be sure this medication is not causing harmful effects.
 Your cancer treatments may be delayed based on the results of these tests.